dhruvsingh/basic-python/README.md

-basic-python
+Basic-Python
 ============

-The repo contains some bbasic python programs for personal/public use
+The repo contains some python programs that I've written